CICM/pd-faustgen/README.md

 curl -o ./llvm.tar.gz http://releases.llvm.org/5.0.0/clang+llvm-5.0.0-linux-x86_64-ubuntu14.04.tar.xz
 tar xvf ./llvm.tar.gz && mv clang+llvm-5.0.0-linux-x86_64-ubuntu14.04 llvm
 ```
-You can also use HomeBrew or MacPorts on MacOS or APT on Linux the compilation of the sources last around 50 minutes and in this case, you change the LLVM_DIR with the proper location.
+You can also use HomeBrew or MacPorts on macOS or APT on Linux the compilation of the sources last around 50 minutes and in this case, you change the LLVM_DIR with the proper location.

 On Windows, you must compile from sources using the static runtime library.
 Compiling LLVM with the Microsoft Visual Compiler requires to use the static runtime library, for example:
 ```